Arealai/api-documentation/README.md

     "upload_session_uuid": "8a67ce10-8670-11eb-a0e4-af71473a31ce"
 }
 ```
 In addition, the response includes a unique *upload_session_uuid*.
 This upload_session_uuid will be the same UUID as the initial upload_session_uuid provided in the OCR API.
 If you provide a upload_session_uuid, these documents will be added to that Session Folder.
 If not, the Areal.ai platform will create a new session and add these documents to that session.
+Please note that this field should only be included in the payload if you intend to upload the document to a specific session.﻿

 ## Data Extraction API